LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 ...
 ```
 So, sometimes it helps.
 (Note: This here was a reduction.
 Adding two array is quite a different thing.)
+`@inbounds` deactivates the bound checking.
+It's for performance.

 Using compact dot-notation very often helps, if applicable.